 Hi!
-I'm an MBA grad, an expert in business,an avid reader/writer/researcher/movie-buff and podcaster.I'm happy to share my tips with you.
+I'm an MBA grad, an expert in business,an avid reader/writer/researcher/movie-buff and podcaster.I'm happy to share my reviews with you.

 Disclaimer: My review will focus on the dialogue between Timothee Chalamet and Emma Stone during the interview that occurred on the Actors on Actors show.
 I will not be discussing their specific movies but only what transpired during the 45-minute interview, complete with my opinions as well.